jedlimke/mnhsfl-website/_tests/README.md

 ## CI/CD

-Tests run automatically on GitHub Actions:
+Tests run automatically on GitHub Actions as part of the deployment workflow:
+- **Test job** runs first with pytest validation
+- **Build job** only runs if tests pass
+- **Deploy job** only runs if build succeeds

+This ensures broken code never gets deployed to production.

+Workflow triggers:
 - On push to `master`
-- On PRs that modify generator or tests
-- On changes to test fixtures
+- Manual workflow dispatch

+See `.github/workflows/jekyll-gh-pages.yml` (integrated test + build + deploy)
 - Manual trigger available

 See `.github/workflows/test-results-generator.yml`